ManjuBashini21/ManjuBashini21/README.md

 * Participated in the technical session From AI Coding Agents to AI Enabled Teams conducted by Sahaj Software.
 * Participated in the Smart India Hackathon Phase II 5 Day Bootcamp.
 * Actively participated in IEEE as a Student Member.

----

-### 💡Building with AI.
-Creating with Code.
-Solving Real-World Problems.